 Your book should have enough of your story to help the reader get what they want out of the book, but nothing more.

-Let’s independently examine both mistakes authors make with their story.
+Let’s examine both mistakes authors make with their story independently, and that should make the balance clear.

 Don’t Put In Too Much of Your Story